Tag Archives: RB Lite

 • When it was entered

-You can sort your results in the grid by one or more columns in ascending or descending order (but when you exit the function, RB will revert back to the default order).
+You can sort your results in the grid by one or more columns in ascending or descending order — or group transactions by one or more parameters to more easily see information you want to know (but when you exit the function, RB will revert back to the default order).
 You can export the report to save, share, use in other applications, or print.

 View individual transactions